516 Amherstia

-Amherstia (minor planet designation: 516 Amherstia) was the 8th asteroid discovered by Raymond Smith Dugan, and was named after Amherst College, his alma mater.
-Amherstia is a large M-type asteroid, with an estimated diameter of 73 km.
+516 Amherstia was the 8th asteroid discovered by Raymond Smith Dugan, and was named after Amherst College, his alma mater.
+Amherstia is a large M-type main belt asteroid, with an estimated diameter of 73 km.
 It follows an eccentric orbit between Jupiter and Mars, with an orbital period of 4.39 years.
+The orbital plane is inclined at an angle of 13° to the ecliptic.

 In 1989, the asteroid was observed from the Collurania-Teramo Observatory, allowing a light curve to be produced that showed an estimated rotation period of 7.49 hours and a brightness variation of 0.25 ± 0.01 in magnitude.
+On January 14, 2002, Amherstia was observed to occult the seventh-magnitude star SAO 60107 from ten sites in Florida.
+The measured timing chords were used to estimate a cross-section diameter of 41.9±3.3 km with a generally circular profile.
+The near infrared spectra of Amherstia suggests a surface consisting of a single mafic silicate with iron–nickel alloy.
+The infrared albedo is 16%.